intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-7-user-guide/unity-7.8.3-user-guide.md

 [![Sort Menu](unity-7.8.3-user-guide/images/sort-column-menu.png)](unity-7.8.3-user-guide/images/sort-column-menu.png)

 To set the sort order for the selected column, select either `Sort Ascending` or `Sort Descending`.
-Ascending will order elements like `1, 2, Alpha, Beta`, while descending will order elements like `9, 8, Zulu, Yankee`.
+Ascending will order elements like `1, 2, Alpha, Beta`, while descending will order elements like `Zulu, Yankee, 9, 8`.

 If you select a sort for multiple columns, a number will appear after the column names, indicating in which order the columns are sorted.